DMailMan/MMM-MQTTfloorplan/README.md

 # Magic Mirror Module: MMM-MQTTfloorplan

-## Untested: this module is still in the very early stages of development and has not been tested (at all) yet !
+## Untested: this module is still in the very early stages of development and doesn't work yet !

 This [MagicMirror2](https://github.com/MichMich/MagicMirror) module allows you to show a floorplan of your house / apartment with the current state of lights, window contacts, and labels provided by messages on a series of MQTT message queues.
-Unlike most other modules, the data is frequently read from the queue, so state changes are immediately shown.
+Unlike most other modules, the data is frequently read from the queue, so state changes are quickly shown.

+Most other floorplan modules require a very specific back-end server such as piMatic or openhab.
+This module is intended to provide a single front end that can be fed data from any server backend that is able to generate MQTT messages.
+This visual display is otherwise the same as the OpenHab original floorplan module.

 ![Example floorplan](https://forum.magicmirror.builders/uploads/files/1473878353822-openhabfloorplan-running.png "Example floorplan")